eddygent/etrade-monitor/README.md

  * **Complete Honestly** You can complete the following here: https://developer.etrade.com/getting-started
    * Note: You do intend to use Market Data, and you do intend to trade on your account and view your positions.
  * Once you obtain your Etrade Consumer Key and Consumer Secret, store it somewhere safe!!!
- * Create the file `etrade_config.py` where your configurations will be placed.
+   * Create the file `etrade_config.py` OR run `bash setup_etrade_config.sh` to create your etrade_config file.
+This is where your configurations will be placed.
  * `etrade_config.py` follows this format.
-You can copy, paste, and modify to hold your account information:
+You can run `bash setup_etrade_config.sh` to create the config file, or copy, paste, then modify to hold your account information:
 ```buildoutcfg
 email = "your.email@website.com"
 password = "your_password"